Ways to Give FAQ

 Yes.
 Washington’s State Parks are great for business, too.
 We welcome partnerships with companies looking to make strategic investments in Washington’s quality of life.
 Please contact John Floberg at john@wspf.org

-Contact your life insurance company, retirement plan administrator, bank or financial institution and request a change-of-beneficiary form
+Other options include contacting your life insurance company, retirement plan administrator, bank or financial institution separately to request a change-of-beneficiary form

 In the beneficiary form you: